Sinar: Accessories

 Sinar has manufactured many accessories since its establishment:

 A swing-out filter holder that allows the photographer to use a polarizing filter as well as 4x4 inch gel filters.

 A 4x5 reflex attachment that employed an adjustable mirror to optimize viewing of the image.
 Adapters (now discontinued) were made by Sinar to adapt this viewer to various other view camera makes such as Plaubel, Linhof, and Toyo.

 Many of the 4×5 backs will accept Graflok, Linhof, and Polaroid film accessories.
-For example, the 600KM back included with the "Norma" can be converted to accept accessories from other manufacturers by removing the frame.
+For example, the 600 km back included with the "Norma" can be converted to accept accessories from other manufacturers by removing the frame.
 The Zoom series of roll film backs, which allow the use of 120/220 film formats from 6x4.5 to 6x12 formats with excellent film flatness.
 The earlier versions of the Zoom film backs are usable on any 4x5 camera with an international (Graflok) back (later holders no longer have the Graflok grooves required).

 The Sinar LCD shutter system enables their CCD camera backs to have a much extended density range in video mode for focusing capability in a wider range of ambient lighting.
 This system has been used in modified mode by RIT to obtain multispectral images suited to aging analysis of color pigments in artworks.

 Integration of Canon and Nikon SLR cameras as camera backs onto the P standard with adapters from fellow Swiss camera accessories manufacturer, Foba.

 Instead of the traditional leaf shutter and diaphragm mechanisms, Sinar also offered an Automatic Shutter, which was self-cocking but offered a limited range of shutter speeds from 8 to 1/50 sec. and bulb; a Rear Set Diaphragm, which was independent of the lens, and an Automatic Diaphragm, which stopped down to a preset aperture once the film holder was inserted.
-Later cameras could be fitted with an electronically-timed shutter.
+Later cameras could be fitted with an electronically timed shutter.

 Film plane metering probes and meters.

 Digital backs for the high-end studio environments.